 How does it work?

-The concept of property guardianship is fairly modern and means that large, empty commercial buildings, such as former pubs, schools or warehouses are kept safe by occupants, who are responsible, working professionals from all walks of life.
-Their role is to temporarily occupy and safeguard the property.
+The concept of property guardianship is fairly modern.
+It means that large, empty commercial buildings, such as former pubs, schools or warehouses, are kept safe by occupants, who are responsible, working professionals from all walks of life.
+Their role is to occupy and safeguard the property temporarily.

 Who can become a property guardian?

 Anyone can be a property guardian, so long as they meet several basic criteria, which can differ from agency to agency.
 Generally, applicants must have a valid UK/EU passport, be employed, and have no criminal convictions.
-Each person is required to fill out a basic application form and will then be cross-checked and, if suitable, normally be invited to an interview.
+Each person must fill out a basic application form and will then be cross-checked and, if suitable, normally be invited to an interview.

 It is almost always the case that applicants cannot bring pets or dependents (such as children) with them.
 Couples often find places through property guardianship together but must apply separately as individuals.
-They may then be allocated spots in the same property, but in different areas.
+They may then be allocated spots in the same property but different areas.

 Where can you live?

-Properties are diverse, ranging in size, location, monthly costs, and type – from the standard to the very quirky.
-Some people find themselves living in unused police stations, schools, pubs, warehouses and former office buildings, while others will simply occupy large private houses, where the owners might have emigrated abroad for a long period of time.
+Properties vary in size, location, monthly costs, and type – from the standard to the very quirky.
+Some people live in unused police stations, schools, pubs, warehouses and former office buildings.
+In contrast, others will occupy large private houses, where the owners might have emigrated abroad for a long period of time.

 All properties are equipped with bathrooms and cooking spaces, while the majority will also have WIFI, washing machines, fridges and basic furnishings in the common areas.